raspberrypi/skygate/README.md

 Assuming use of an RTL_FM radio receiver, the RTL SDR software needs to be installed.
 Specifically, my modified version is need in order to allow for retuning.

-sudo apt-get install cmake build-essential python-pip libusb-1.0-0-dev python-numpy git pandoc
+sudo apt-get install git cmake libusb-1.0-0-dev

 cd ~